 Solis, a San Antonio native, earned a BBA in Finance from St. Mary's University.

 Chief Marketing Officer

 Holly Clapham-Rosenow has worked for the GHCVB since August 2003.
-In her role as vice president of marketing, she leads the strategic direction for marketing and advertising of the GHCVB to promote a single Houston message.
+In her role as Chief Marketing Officer, she leads the strategic direction for marketing and advertising of the GHCVB to promote a single Houston message.

 Prior to joining the GHCVB, Ms. Clapham-Rosenow worked as marketing director for CBS Radio, Houston for five years.
 She has also worked as the promotions manager for the Houston Museum of Natural Science and was the client services manager for two Houston advertising agencies.

 Ms. Clapham-Rosenow graduated with a degree in Radio, Television, Film from the Dan Rather School of Communications at Sam Houston State University.
 She is a member of the American Marketing Association and sits on the Theater District Association board and the Discovery Green Advisory Committee and was inducted into the Houston Business Journal's "40 Under 40" class of 2013.